Nadimkhan7/Delta-demo/README.md

 # Delta-demo
-this is the demo for git /github class.
+this is the demo for git /github class..